 ESL Library is an online subscription service for professional English teachers.
 We develop student-focused ELL lessons that are designed to spark meaningful discussion and dialogue in the classroom.
-Our lessons help boost fluency and focus on all four language skills.
-ESL Library is used by thousands of schools in over 100 countries.
-Your subscription includes access to more than 800 ready-made lessons, 2000 flashcards, and a large collection of additional resources.
-We develop and add new lessons every month.
-Take a peek at some samples from various ESL Library lesson sections.
+Our lessons help boost fluency and focus on all four language skills, and they are used by thousands of schools in more than 100 countries.

 from Everyday Dialogues